Sm4rtBoyTom/Forager-s-Delight/README.md

 Forager's Delight is a mod for [The Long Dark](https://www.thelongdark.com).
 A video game developed by [Hinterland Games](https://hinterlandgames.com/).

-### Forager's Delight mod add small (customizable) carry weight buff to some clothing items.
+### Forager's Delight mod adds small (customizable) carry weight buff to some clothing items.
 #### Mod allows for much more interesting clothing combination which would not be previously used and makes some less used clothing items more viable.

 ### Additional Carrying Capacity Calculations